 Where to buy gluten free graham crackers:

 In recent years gluten free products have become more readily available which is so nice if you are gluten free.
-Most grocery stores now carry gluten free crackers including graham crackers.
+You should be able to find gluten-free graham crackers at your local grocery store.
 You can also buy them online from many different retailers including Amazon.
 If you are in the US, Costco even carries the Simple Mills Sweet Thins at a discounted cost!

 Here is a list of grocery stores and retailers that sell gluten free graham crackers: